jzedillo/jzedillo.github.io/_posts/2026-01-26-BindShell.md

 picture

-This function is used to open a resource specified by a complete FTP or HTTP URL [MalApi][MalApi].
+This function is used to open a resource specified by a complete FTP or HTTP URL as referrenced here [MalApi][MalApi].
 We can likley infer that this function is used to download a web resource from the observed domain, likely an additional payload.
 Furthermore, we see [what command can I run for you] which likely indicates there is some remote command execution capabalites, however we cannot make a decision based on that alone, until we have fully analyzed this binary.

 [MalApi]: https://malapi.io/